KR-Sew/DevTools/WinAutomation/Manage/Acitvate_Lic/ReadMe.md

 ---

-### This folder consist of files for activating license on Windows Server 2025 for learning purpose only.
+### This folder consist of files for activating license on Windows Server 2025 for learning purpose only

 ### 🚀 Features